dexpiper/ifaxbotcovid/README.md

 * pytest (tests), venv (virtual environment), Git (version control)

 * Key functionality (finding values in text) heavily depends on the *re* module from the Standard Library that provides regular expression operations.
-* *Collections.deque* (Standard Library) is applied to organize memory efficient and fast left-to-right queue.
-This queue saves last messages sent to the bot and the time of their arrival thus allowing to glue together long text that Telegram tend to cut apart.
-* *pyperclip* module is used to support manual tests, providing fast and easy way to paste large text directly from the clipboard (as input).
-Manual tests are implemented along with automated ones to ensure that output of the key modules *textparser.py* and *rpn.py* looks nice and clean.

 * The bot runs at *Heroku*, pipelined directly from the main brunch of this repository.

 ### Scope of functionalities

-#### Internal
+#### Core: Parser

-- User sends the press-release as a simple message to the bot.
-Every message long enough to be the COVID-19 release could be considered as a source text.
-First, bot glues two sequential messages (sent less then 1 sec from each other).
-Then it gives the raw text to the *ifaxcovidbot.textparser*, if defined key words are found.
+- The core functionality is provided by *ifaxbotcovid.parser.texparser* module.

 - Textparser finds values essential for the future news material with pre-written regular expressions (the *re* module from the Standard Python Library).
-All regexes are defined in [*ifaxbotcovid.config.regex* module](https://github.com/dexpiper/ifaxbotcovid/blob/5363811584cac8b1266953a2e9e23576c96a9d47/ifaxbotcovid/config/regex.py).
+Regexes are defined in [*ifaxbotcovid.config.regex* module](https://github.com/dexpiper/ifaxbotcovid/blob/5363811584cac8b1266953a2e9e23576c96a9d47/ifaxbotcovid/config/regex.py).
 Bot is designed to deal with some deviations in press-release text, so most of the variables have 2-3 regexes to try.

 **Variables to find**:
    - COVID cases ----------- \